vtt278/Microcontroller_Systems/README.md

 Active buzzer and HC-SR04 distance sensor are powered by 5V through Adafruit ESP32 Feather V2's USB pin

 Connections:
- - HC-SR04 TRIG: GPIO 5
+ - HC-SR04 TRIG → GPIO 5
- - HC-SR04 ECHO: GPIO 36 (voltage divider from 5V powering the HC-SR04 to 3.3V, able to be tolerated by ESP32 GPIO)
+ - HC-SR04 ECHO → GPIO 36 (voltage divider from 5V powering the HC-SR04 to 3.3V, able to be tolerated by ESP32 GPIO)
- - OLED Display: I2C (SDA/SCL from ESP32)
+ - OLED Display → I2C (SDA/SCL from ESP32)
- - Button: GPIO 4 (with internal pull-up resistor)
+ - Button → GPIO 4 (with internal pull-up resistor)
- - Buzzer (via NPN transistor): GPIO 25 (connect a 1k ohm resistor from ESP32 GPIO to the transistor's base pin.
+ - Buzzer (via NPN transistor) → GPIO 25 (connect a 1k ohm resistor from ESP32 GPIO to the transistor's base pin.
 Buzzer's negative terminal is connected to S8050 collector, then BJT emitter leg to ground)

 Power and data flow summary:
  - The HC-SR04 sends ultrasonic pulses and receives echoes to measure distance.